QCPolmer/Text-editor-/README.txt

 // WARNING: this is considered alpha,
 // and no promises on updates
 // (mostly as a 'backup')
+// ALSO, avoid on mobile,
+//  the key-handling on mobile is broken

 OK, the idea is to get a bunch of vim